TylerMclaughlin/wav_clustering_workflow/readme.md

 ## Possible future ideas

 * Command-line interface
-* Test on longer samples, using different window sizes or the different pyAudioAnalysis feature extraction functions for longer timescales.
+* Test on longer samples, using either different window sizes or the different `pyAudioAnalysis` feature extraction functions for longer timescales.
 * Interactive UMAP audio plot, like [this](https://petergill.shinyapps.io/shinyplay/)